Showing posts with label Platformers - Vertical. Show all posts

 The CryptO'pinion?

-Top Banana is unusual alright.
-It offers an enjoyable challenge and I've nothing but respect for Hex for supporting both Atari computers.
-However, it looks, sounds and plays drab on the ST whereas it's way OTT on the STe.
-In fact, Atari STe owners should take out health insurance because your ears might burst with the incredibly annoying samples and the bloated parallax-scrolling display will give you a headache or a brain tumour.
+Top Banana is unusual and offers a weird challenge.
+It's like a nightmare version of Rainbow Islands!!
+Regardless, I've nothing but respect for Hex for supporting both Atari computers.
+In fact, Atari STe owners should take out health insurance because their ears might burst with the incredibly annoying DMA samples.
+Mix that in with the visuals - bloated parallax-scrolling that will give you a headache or a brain tumour.
+Be warned.

 The D-Bug boys have a hard drive version and Stonish has two floppy disk options you need to try: